 This system is generally followed by most of the business concerns.
 Under this system, the total petty expenses for a particular period are estimated and that amount is advanced by the Head Cashier to the Petty Cashier.
 This amount is called Imprest Cash.

 - Columnar or Analytical

 1. Simple Petty Cash Book:

 It is almost similar to a simple cash book.
-For small-scale business, simple petty cash book is sufficient.
+For small-scale businesses, a simple petty cash book is sufficient.
 The format of this is shown below:

-Details of Column in Simple Petty Cash Book: –
+Detail of Columns in Simple Petty Cash Book: –

 1. Debit / Receipts: –

 The amount received from the head cashier will be entered in this column.

 C. B. folio means cash book folio.
 The cash payment to the petty cashier record in the main cash book and the page no. or entry number of the main cash book written in this column.

 The date of cash receipt and payment will be entered in this column.